-Belden-Stratford Hotel - Main Lobby Murals
+Belden-Stratford Hotel Lobby Murals

-The Belden-Stratford Hotel is a fifteen-story, u-shaped structure at the corner of North Lincoln Park West and Belden Avenue in the Lincoln Park neighborhood of Chicago.
+The Belden-Stratford Hotel is a fifteen-story structure at the corner of North Lincoln Park West and Belden Avenue in the Lincoln Park neighborhood of Chicago.
 The building was constructed between 1922 and 1923 by developer Charles H. Lott, who was also responsible for the Webster and Parkway Hotels.
 Lott employed the expertise of architect Meyer Fridstein, whose other projects included the Tivoli, Logan, Tower, Harding, and Congress theaters, as well as the Shoreland Hotel in Hyde Park.

 The structure’s exterior took inspiration from the Beaux Arts, Second Empire style, which is emphasized in the use of three belt courses of terra cotta and glazed brick, a rusticated ground floor, and a balustraded central roof.
 For the interior design, Lott retained the services of the Chicago firm W.P.
 Nelson Company.
 The design was intended to pay homage to Louis XIV; in particular, the Main Lobby and East Lounge were based on the palaces at Versailles and Vaux-le-Vicomte.